lewiscollard/django-flexible-images/README.md

 merits switching images to a higher resolution version.

 It will also do this when a window is resized (including device rotation).
-It will never switch out a low-resolution image for a high-resolution one.
+It will never replace a higher-resolution image with a lower-resolution one.

 This was inspired by [django-responsive-images](https://github.com/onespacemedia/django-responsive-images),